ashtacore/ziggyboy/README.md

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+I'm trying to learn Zig and Gameboy emulation on my own, so no PRs please.
+But feel free to fork or to use this code to learn for yourself!